cloudflare/cloudflare-docs/content/workers/platform/limits.md

 ### Worker size

 A Worker can be up to 1 MB in size after compression.
-If needed, you can [request a larger Worker size](https://forms.gle/ukpeZVLWLnKeixDu7).
+You can request adjustments to limits that conflict with your project goals by contacting Cloudflare.
+To increase a limit, complete the [Limit Increase Request Form](https://forms.gle/ukpeZVLWLnKeixDu7).

 ### Number of Workers